-Hi, I'm Anna.
-Welcome to my studio!
-Thanks for stopping by.
-Take a scroll through the shop to find personalized art, custom ketubahs, personalized chuppah covers, baby naming certificates, blessings, invitations, challah boards, and all kinds of unique art gifts.
-All my art can be customized and personalized to make it truly your own.
-Don't hesitate with questions!
-Emails make my day.
+Welcome!
+Thanks for visiting.
+Take a scroll through my modern Judaica boutique to find the perfect personalized art, custom ketubahs, chuppah covers, baby naming certificates, blessings, invitations, challah boards, and all kinds of unique art gifts.
+All my art can be customized and personalized to make it your own.

 This intricate, very special ketubah is inspired by the delicate patterns of Henna.
 The practice of painting the bride's skin with elaborate, highly complex patterns of Henna is regarded as a blessing, and is applied for luck as well as joy and beauty.
 This practice is popular in many countries including India, Morocco and Yemen.
 Jewish bridal traditions can be very complex, particularly in Yemen, where the Jewish bridal henna process can take four or five days to complete, with multiple applications.